 Suburb Variation Dwarfs the House-vs-Apartment Gap

 The citywide median conceals a much wider spread across Cleveland's 52 ZIP codes.
 Shaker Heights (44120) sits at the top of the table with a long-term rental yield of 13.8%, while Maple Heights (44137) and Downtown/Campus District (44115) sit close behind at 13.5% and 13.4% respectively.
-The spread between the best and worst-yielding ZIPs in Cuyahoga County is larger than the gap between houses and apartments, which means picking the right neighbourhood matters more than picking the right property type.
+The spread between the best and worst-yielding ZIPs in Cuyahoga County is larger than the gap between houses and apartments, which means picking the right neighborhood matters more than picking the right property type.
 A mid-yield apartment in Shaker Heights (44120) can beat a top-yield house in a lower-demand ZIP.
 The dashboard shows suburb-level data for every bedroom count and property type, so you can compare within the specific area you are evaluating.

 View Cleveland in the dashboard → Free preview · every bedroom count and property type